PrestaShop/prestashop.github.io/news/_posts/releases/2022-08-08-prestashop-8-0-beta-release.md

 Here are some examples of how you can help:

 * If you have access to a real shop, set up a copy of it in a separate environment and update it to PrestaShop 8 using the [upgrade module](https://github.com/PrestaShop/autoupgrade/releases).
-See if you notice any issues on the shop compared to your previous version.
+See if you notice any issues on the shop compared to your previous version. _(Note that there are some known issues during the upgrade process, but they shouldn't be blocking – [read more below](#known-issues))_.
 * If you are a module or theme developer, check if they work well with this new version.
 * If you notice any problem and you think it is caused by the new version, please [report it on GitHub](https://github.com/PrestaShop/PrestaShop/issues/new/choose).
 * Don’t hesitate to [contribute to fixing bugs](https://devdocs.prestashop.com/8/contribute/contribute-pull-requests/) if you can!